MavsPLoera/WordSearchGame/README.md

 https://www.programonaut.com/how-to-deploy-a-git-repository-to-a-server-using-github-actions/

-Link to the server that runs all the projects:
+Link to the server that runs all the projects (Spring 2024):

 http://cse3310.org/